Back-to-school shoppers reportedly spent more than $82 million dollars last year. That’s more than what was recorded for Valentine’s and…

 Sometimes despite our best efforts, cybercriminals and hackers still manage to breach our defences and then we’re left with the fallout of a hacked website.
 That’s why you need to have a secure cloud-based backup to help you safeguard your website in the event of a breach.

-With cloud-based back-up enabled, your website will be backed-up multiple times a day or at whatever frequency you set it to back-up.
-The more frequent the better, and it’s best to use a rolling save system so you have multiple backups available in case you need to isolate the exact time a problem occurred.
+With cloud-based back-up enabled, your website will be backed-up multiple times a day or whenever you set it.
+The more frequent the better.
+In fact, it’s best to use a rolling save system.
+This way, you have multiple backups available to isolate the exact time a problem occurred.

-This way, if your website is breached you need only restore it from the last back-up and then work to secure your website.
+This way, if there is a breach you can restore it from the last back-up and then secure your website.
 This helps eliminate downtime and mitigates the damage done to your website if you are attacked.

-Additionally, your backups should be set both on-site (keeping a hard-copy of your website on a drive that is password protected) and off-site (in a cloud from your hosting provider) so that even in the worst attacks, you can still recover.
-Apart from cyber-attacks, natural disasters (destruction of hardware) or malfunctions at web-host data centres have been known to result in permanent loss of data, so keeping copies of your website backups near can also come in handy.
+Additionally, your backups should be set both on-site (keeping a hard-copy of your website on a drive that is password protected) and off-site (in a cloud from your hosting provider).
+This way, even in the worst attacks, you can still recover.
+Apart from cyber-attacks, natural disasters (destruction of hardware) or malfunctions at web-host data centres have been known to result in permanent loss of data.
+So, keeping copies of your website backups near can also come in handy.

-Your online presence is paramount to the overall success of your business and thus your website needs to be kept secure, not only to protect your business but also your customers.
-Your audience is trusting you to keep them safe when they visit your website and so security should be the highest priority for you.
+Your online presence is paramount to the overall success of your business.
+That is why your website needs to be kept secure, not only to protect your business but also your customers.
+Your audience is trusting you to keep them safe when they visit your website.
+So, security should always be high priority for you.